 What happens if I don’t pay or don’t pay the right amount?

 As the Executor or Administrator, you are responsible for accurately calculating and declaring any taxes payable from the estate.
 This is a legal responsibility and not to be taken lightly.
 Failure to discharge these duties accurately may leave you personally liable for any fines and interest due, particularly if you have subsequently distributed the value of the estate to other beneficiaries; they are under no obligation to provide funds to pay towards any miscalculations.

-Kings Court Trust are one of the UK's leading estate administration providers and they can help you handle the affairs of someone who has died.
+Kings Court Trust is an award-winning probate and estate administration specialist.
+We can take care of the practicalities after death so that you can have peace of mind that everything is being handled.
 If you have any questions about estate administration or handling Inheritance Tax, call our Client Services Team on 0300 303 9000 or click here to get in touch.